MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/form.md

 </div>

 <div class="how-to-test-checklist-item">
-  <h3>✓ Ensure required and/or optional forms are clearly indicated and announced as such</h3>
+  <h3>Ensure required and/or optional forms are clearly indicated and announced as such</h3>
   <p><strong>Note:</strong> Use of * or "required" in the field label in addition to <code>aria-required="true"</code> or <code>required</code> attributes help communicate to screen reader users the required nature of the field.</p>
   <table class="column-2">
     <thead>